 - coconut oil

-Light oils are oils that soak into the hair and adds flexibility and softness.
+Light oils are low porosity hair oils that soak into the hair and adds flexibility and softness.

 It’s been said that they are best used before, during and after your hair washing routine.
 Before as a hot oil treatment or added in your pre-poo.

 A good thing to do when you’re applying your product or any kind of low porosity poduct is try using heat.

 Why?
 Heat helps with the opening of the hairs cuticles to allow moisture, vitamins or oil in.